Emilio Picariello: Early life

 Picariello was born in Capriglia Irpina and immigrated to the United States in 1899.
 He moved to Toronto, Ontario, Canada in 1902, where he worked as an electrician and labourer until he had earned enough money to buy an Italian grocery.
-In 1900 he married Maria Marucci, who he had met at a boarding house where she worked as a housekeeper; the couple went on to have seven children, the eldest of whom was Stefano "Steve" Picariello.
+In 1900 he married Maria Marucci, who he had met at a boarding house where she worked as a housekeeper; the couple went on to have six children, the eldest of whom was Stefano "Steve" Picariello.
 In 1911 he moved to Fernie, British Columbia, where he worked in G. Maraniro's macaroni factory.
 When Maraniro moved to Lethbridge to open a factory there, Picariello rented the Fernie factory and hired women to roll cigars in it.

 In 1916 he began to manufacture ice cream at a rate of 400 impgal per day.
 He sold this from a wagon during the summer of 1916 and shortly thereafter established ice cream parlours in Trail and Blairmore.
 He sometimes accepted payment in the form of bottles, which he then sold to bottlers; by 1916 he had achieved a local monopoly.
 This gained him a reputation as the "Bottle King", which he embraced with newspaper ads reading "E. Picariello, the Bottle King, requests that all persons selling bottles hold them until they see E. Picariello, who pays top prices."